mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### STEALING A SHIP

-If the Star Hunter survived the pocket universe, then it is floating in orbit some five kilometres away from the prison hulk.
+If the Star Hunter survived the pocket universe, then it is floating in orbit some five kilometers away from the prison hulk.
 The Travellers can cross this distance by jumping off the prison hulk and floating across to the ship, using telekinesis or manoeuvring jets to adjust their course.

 If the Travellers do not have their own ship, they need to steal one.
 Scout ships visit the prison hulk during training missions; alternatively, if the Travellers manage to seize the bridge, they can send a distress call.
 The prisoner and supply shuttles are not jump- capable but could be used to get the Travellers to the Pixie naval base where they can steal a ship from the orbital yards there.